wighawag/jolly-roger/README.md

 This will deploy all (contracts, subgraph and web app).
 See below for more details.

 If no network are specified it will fetch from the env variable `NETWORK_NAME`.
+If no such env variable is set, it will try to fetch the git's branch name.
+<br/><br/>

+`pnpm deploy:noweb [<network>]`

+This will deploy all (contracts, subgraph) except web app.
+See below for more details.

+If no network are specified it will fetch from the env variable `NETWORK_NAME`.
+If no such env variable is set, it will try to fetch the git's branch name.
 <br/><br/>

 `pnpm stop`